 Eric S. Williams, MD, MACC

-Practicing clinicians who need to be proficient at reading ECGs.
+ECG Drill & Practice is designed for practicing clinicians and members of the cardiac care team who need to be proficient at reading ECGs.

 - Improve their interpretive skills and understanding of electrocardiography for general clinical cardiology